Gigg Lane: Floodlighting

 Floodlighting was first used at Gigg Lane on 5 November 1889 when a friendly match was played using an apparatus called Wells Patent Lights.
 With a crowd of 7,000 in attendance, Bury lost the game 5–4 to the now defunct Heywood Central.

 The first permanent lights were installed on pylons in 1953 and were officially switched on at a friendly match with Wolverhampton Wanderers on 6 October of that year.
 At that time, the Football League did not allow competitive matches under lights.
 A modern lighting system was installed as part of the ground renovation work that began in 1993.

 Sponsorship deals

 In November 2013, Gigg Lane was rebranded for commercial reasons as the JD Stadium after Bury announced a three-year sponsorship deal with JD Sports.
 The deal was terminated by mutual agreement in July 2015.
 In 2016, it was announced that the club was looking to build a new 15,000–20,000 capacity stadium elsewhere in the Metropolitan Borough of Bury.
 No progress was made and there was a change of club ownership in December 2018.

 On 19 February 2019, it was announced that the ground would be rebranded as the Planet-U Energy Stadium after Bury concluded a five-year sponsorship deal with the Leeds-based renewable energy supplier of that name.
 It was intended that the stadium would be powered by 100 per cent renewable energy.

+On 3 July 2026, the club announced a commercial partnership deal with Salford Van & Car Hire, who became the club's 'Official Stadium Naming Rights Principal Partner' ahead of the 2026–27 season.